tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

  }
 ```

-* A struct was defined to hold each car's on-chain information, it's `vin` and it's number of `accidents`.
+* A struct was defined to hold each car's on-chain information, its `vin` and its number of `accidents`.

 ```solidity
  mapping(uint => Car) public cars;
 ```

-* The CryptoFax contract tracks each new token that is minted by storing it's `token_id` and corresponding info for each car.
+* The CryptoFax contract tracks each new token that is minted by storing its `token_id` and corresponding info for each car.

 ```solidity
  event Accident(uint token_id, string report_uri);
 ```

-* Here we defined a new event called `Accident` that accepts a `uint` named `token_id`, and a `string` named `report_uri`.
+* Here, we defined a new event called `Accident` that accepts a `uint` named `token_id`, and a `string` named `report_uri`.

-* As mentioned, the data that is stored on-chain for each car token is stored in the cars `mapping`; however, accident reports are far too large to store on-chain.
+* As mentioned, the data that is stored on-chain for each car token is stored in the car's `mapping`; however, accident reports are far too large to store on-chain.
 Instead, it is much cheaper (in gas) to store accident reports in a decentralized storage provider such as [IPFS](https://ipfs.io/) and then reference them on-chain by hash.

 * Calling an event is an easy and cheap way to permanently log a `URI` or `Uniform Resource Identifier`.